timesler/pytorch-project-template/README.md

 # pytorch-project-template

-A template for building pytorch projects and packages
+A template for building pytorch projects and packages.